jbrun001/foodmanager/README.md

     }
     smartlists {
-      list_id INT PK "id for this smart list - one per week" user_id INT FK "user who created this smart list" store_id INT FK "the selected store for this smart list" week DATETIME "date of the first day in the meal plan" amount DECIMAL "weight of fresh produce in grams" }
+      list_id INT PK "id for this smart list - one per week" mealplan_id INT FK "id for the meal plan that this smart list relates to" user_id INT FK "user who created this smart list" store_id INT FK "the selected store for this smart list" week DATETIME "date of the first day in the meal plan" amount DECIMAL "weight of fresh produce in grams required by recipes" }
     smartlistitems {
       listitem_id INT PK
       ingredient_id INT FK
+      mealplan_id INT FK
-      amount DECIMAL "amount of ingredient in the smart list" units VARCHAR(10) "units of the ingredient in the smart list" purchased BOOLEAN "indicates if item was purchased" }
+      amount DECIMAL "amount reqired by the recipe" units VARCHAR(10) "units of the ingredient in the smart list" purchased BOOLEAN "indicates if item was purchased" purchase_amount DECIMAL "amount of ingredient that needs to be purchased" leftover_amount DECIMAL "amount of ingredient that will be left over" recipe_amount DECIMAL "amount of ingredient that all meal plan recipes require" }
     wastelogs {
       waste_id INT PK "unique reference for this waste logging"